Terrifying moment Ryanair passenger vows to kill everyone on board after ‘trying to open doors’ mid-flight

 Footage of the man, travelling on a flight from Manchester to Gran Canaria on May 4, was shared by terrified passenger Jodie Fisher.

-In the video the man can be heard saying he will killl ‘every single one of you’ and ‘I will literally burn your house down'.
+In the shocking video, the man can be heard saying he will killl ‘every single one of you’ and ‘I will literally burn your house down'.

 Shocked passengers said that the man tried to hit a stewardess with a fire extinguisher and open one of the plane doors.